 Rose sculptures that bear a Diane Lewis Chance or D by D backstamp are included in Diane Lewis Chance Sculptures.
 In addition, Fleur Cowles Designs for Connoisseur of Malvern also includes several roses.

-Bing Crosby rose, a limited edition of 200 by Diane Lewis introduced in 1981 at $650.
+Bing Crosby rose, a limited edition of 200 introduced in 1981 at $650.
 I’m uncertain about the correct height, because one seller cited it as 4.5” and another as 6”.
 The actual Bing Crosby rose was registered in 1981.
 This rose study was released to considerable fanfare in the United States; the Asbury Park Press newspaper carried this news item on Nov.
 22, 1981, in regard to the gala event held at Brielle Galleries the night before:

 Kathryn Crosby, wearing a red silk chiffon dress to match the color of the porcelain Bing Crosby rose, was guest of honor last night at a gala dinner dance held at the Beacon Manor.
 The formal event inaugurated a weekend celebration of the presentation of the Bing Crosby Rose in porcelain, and honored artisans of the fine porcelain studio Connoisseur of Malvern which created the sculpture.
 Ira Jacobson, owner of Brielle Galleries, was host of last night’s Hollywood-style gala for 220 invited guests.
 To dine with the artists of Connoisseur of Malvern, guests had paid $650 each for the porcelain Bing Crosby Rose.